asaltanubes/TFG-Killing-vector-fields/Escrito final/kerr/kerr.typ

 If we wanted to obtain the equations of motion like how we did in the Schwarzschild metric we would find a problem.
 In the Schwarzschild metric we  had 3 Killing fields that, when combined with the norm of the four velocity allowed to solve for the derivatives.
 Here we only have two Killing fields.
-Fortunatelly there is an additional Killing rank 2 tensor $sigma$ defined as
+Fortunately there is an additional Killing rank 2 tensor $sigma$ defined as

 $ sigma_(mu nu) = Sigma^2 (l_mu n_nu + l_nu n_mu) + r^2 g_(mu nu)